One of the all-time legendary filmmakers, Maniratnam has made more than 25 films in his highly successful career spanning over three decades.

 Mouna Ragam (1986)

-Mouna Ragam is one of the earliest films by Maniratnam, which truly established Maniratnam’s signature style of unique lighting and incorporating songs that took the story forward.
-The film told the story of a woman who gets married to another man while still recovering from the death of her former lover.
 She finds it very hard to maintain the balance between her past and the present.
 This conflict forms the basic premise of the film which was a major critical and commercial success.
 Tamil superstar Mohan Rao played the role of the husband with ease, while Revathi acted as the female lead and graced the screen with her impeccable presence.

 Bombay (1995)

-Bombay told the heartbreaking tale of a Hindu-Muslim couple who fall in love in their small village and arrive in Mumbai for a better life.
-However, things don’t go as smoothly as they should have and the religious tensions threaten to break the family apart.
 The collaboration between Rahman and Maniratnam worked wonders in favor of the film and it became a sleeper hit.
-Boasting of a cast that was unknown in regards with most Hindi speaking audiences, the film turned out to be a major commercial and critical hit, one of the best Movies based on Hindu Muslim Riots.
+Boasting a cast that was unknown in regards to most Hindi-speaking audiences, the film turned out to be a major commercial and critical hit, one of the best Movies based on Hindu Muslim Riots.

 Thalapathi (1991)

-This Rajnikanth starrer film further established Maniratnam as a highly skilled filmmaker during the early few years of his career.
+This Rajnikanth starrer film further established Maniratnam as a highly-skilled filmmaker during the early few years of his career.
 Maniratnam has incorporated mythological themes in many of his films and Thalapathi happens to be one of the very early examples of this fascination.
-The story of the film revolved around Rajnikanth and Mamooty’s friendship, which somehow resembles the friendship between Karan and Duryodhana in the ancient Indian epic Mahabharat.
-The film was known for its sleek pace and highly stylized cinematography and last but not the least, the soulful music by Ilaiyaraaja.

 Roja (1992)

-Roja was the first installment in the trilogy that followed films like Bombay and Dil Se..
-Set amidst the lush valleys of Kashmir, the film featured a love story that was directly affected by the tense socio-political climate in the northern state of India.
 The story begins with a woman from a small village who marries a big city man and moves to Kashmir with him.
 Everything is beautiful in their lives before the tragedy strikes.
 Her husband gets kidnapped by a group of militants, following which, her life falls apart.
 The film left a major impact on the audiences and remains one of the best cult classic Indian films of all times.

 Nayakan (1987)

-When Kamal Haasan was slowly rising up to become a superstar, Nayakan fell into his laps.
-His performance became widely celebrated and it can be hailed as his true foray into the mainstream stardom.
-The film followed a common man as he fights against a corrupt police officer.
+The film follows a common man as he fights against a corrupt police officer.
 And just like it happens, he slowly finds himself moving towards the wrong side of the law.
-The film’s plot gave way to several other filmmakers who came ahead with the similar storyline.
+The film’s plot gave way to several other filmmakers who came ahead with a similar storyline.
 So in a way, it can be said that Nayakan was a trendsetter in its own right.
-It was later remade in Hindi as Dayavan by Firoz Khan starring Vinod Khanna in lead role.
+It was later remade in Hindi as Dayavan by Firoz Khan starring Vinod Khanna in the lead role.

 Your Turn!